djrlj694/Makefile-Xcode/.make/README.md

 # Glossary

+This section list technical terminology used in in this makefile project.
+Some of the terms are generally accepted as part of makefile parlance.
+Others are unique to this particular makefile project, in part to better facilitate common conventions for, say, naming and defining makefile variables.

 ## Variables

 This project distinguishes makefile variables into the following 5 categories, based on considerations such as how the variable is assigned or defined as well its intended usage (i.e., how values are set and where).